GerritCodeReview/gerrit/polygerrit-ui/README.md

 ./polygerrit-ui/app/run_test.sh
 ```

-To allow the tests to run in Safari it is necessary to enable the
+To allow the tests to run in Safari:

+* In the Advanced preferences tab, check "Show Develop menu in menu bar".
-"Allow Remote Automation" option under the "Develop" menu.
+* In the Develop menu, enable the "Allow Remote Automation" option.

 If you need to pass additional arguments to `wct`: